 When you think of Liverpool, two things come to mind: The Beatles and the Premier League soccer team.
-Liverpool Football Club, established in 1892, is one of the Premier League’s most storied franchise — winning 18 first division championships.
-The Reds, as they’re known to their fanbase, have fallen on hard times over the course of 20-plus years as Liverpool last won a league title in 1990.
-They have had some success away from league play, winning the Champions League crown in 2005 over Serie A powerhouse AC Milan in penalty kicks.
+Liverpool Football Club, established in 1892, is one of the Premier League’s most storied franchises — winning 18 first division championships.
+The Reds have fallen on hard times over the course of 20-plus years as Liverpool’s last league title occurred in 1990.
+They did, however, win soccer’s ultimate club prize, the Champions League, with a 2005 win over Serie A powerhouse AC Milan in penalty kicks.

 Liverpool has won five Champions League titles — including back-to-back crowns in 1977 and 1978.
 In total, Liverpool has also captured seven FA Cup titles, winning its last championship in 2005 over West Ham United.